 And I just thought, Maybe I'll do something.
 And I realized that Peanuts was the most beloved comic strip in the country.
 And I wrote not only to Schulz, but I wrote to a few other cartoonists, as well.

 Schulz was not the only one who responded to her entreaties, Glickman said.
-Allen Saunders, who along with Dale Connor produced the long-running Mary Worth comic strip, responded with a “very thoughtful” letter that they were considering including a black character in their strip but ultimately demurred over fears that they would be dropped by their syndicator.
+Allen Saunders, who along with Dale Connor created the long-running Mary Worth comic strip, responded with a "very thoughtful" letter that he and his team were considering including a black character in their strip but ultimately demurred over fears that they would be dropped by their syndicator.

 Dear Mr. Schulz:

 With regards to your correspondence with Mrs. Glickman on the subject of including Negro kids in the fabric of Peanuts, I'd like to express an opinion as a Negro father of two young boys.
 You mention a fear of being patronizing.
 Though I doubt that any Negro would view your efforts that way, I'd like to suggest that an accusation of being patronizing would be a small price to pay for the positive results that would accrue!

 We have a situation in America in which racial enmity is constantly portrayed.
 The inclusion of a Negro supernumerary in some of the group scenes in Peanuts would do two important things.
 Firstly, it would ease my problem of having my kids seeing themselves pictured in the overall American scene.
 Secondly, it would suggest racial amity in a casual day-to-day sense.

 I deliberately suggest a supernumerary role for a Negro character.
 The inclusion of a Negro in your occasional group scenes would quietly and unobtrusively set the stage for a principal character at a later date, should the basis for such a principal develop.